vijaypatha/deep_learning/README.md

 # Deep Learning Exercises for Product Managers

-This repo is dedicated to documenting my learnings in deep learning (DL) and machine learning (ML).
+This repo is dedicated to documenting my learnings in deep learning (DL) and machine learning (ML) topics from various sources on the web.
 ## My Tenets:

 1. I'm a cook.
 I really don’t care about wiring of the appliance of the hi-tech kitchen.